alaneicker/javascript-form-validator/README.md

 (!isValid && new ErrorMessageRouter(addUserForm, validationResponse.data).setErrors());
 ```

 That's it!
-The ErrorMessageRouter will find the error container associated with the error and append the appropriate error message text.
+The ErrorMessageRouter will find the container associated with the error and append the appropriate message text.

 ### API